vEnhance/1802/src/preface.typ

   emphasizes giving straight cookbook-like answers to common exam questions.
   - I better say something about memorizing recipes.
-    In principle, if you have perfect memory, you could potentially get a passing score on the final exam by _only_ memorizing the recipes.
+    In principle, if you have perfect memory, you could potentially get a passing score (but not a perfect score) on the final exam by _only_ memorizing the recipes.

     I don't recommend this approach; even a vague conceptual understanding of where a recipe is at minimum quite helpful for remembering said recipe.
-    But it may be useful to know in principle that the recipe is all you need (and conversely, that you should have the recipes down by heart).
+    But it may be useful to know in principle that the recipe is all you need, and conversely, that you should have the recipes down by heart.

 - *It's concrete*.
 We only work in $RR^n$, and not a generic vector space.
   We don't use anywhere near the level of abstraction as, say, the Napkin#footnote[